Valve Bone Woe

 Valve Bone Woe is the second solo studio album by American singer-songwriter Chrissie Hynde.
 The album consists entirely of cover versions, and was released on September 6, 2019, by BMG Rights Management.
+The jazz-influenced album features 14 renditions from a wide variety of artists, including Frank Sinatra, the Beach Boys, Nick Drake, John Coltrane and more.
+The album was generally received well by critics.